python-zk/kazoo/docs/testing.rst

 to ensure that your program functions in a robust manner.
-Kazoo provides a :meth:`~kazoo.testing.KazooTestHarness.add_errors` method that can be passed an error structure composed of :class:`~kazoo.testing.ZooError` that will be used for the underlying Python `zookeeper` library calls.
+Kazoo provides a :meth:`~kazoo.testing.KazooTestHarness.add_errors` method that can be passed an error structure composed of :class:`~kazoo.testing.ZooError` that will be used for the underlying Python `Zookeeper` library calls.

 Example: